Rude-Enterprises/WDL-DiscordBot/commands.md

 !standings - returns current WDL season standings

-!today - returns Gametime/Matchup if their is a game today
+!today - returns Matchup/Gametime if there is a game today

 !more - more stats on the WDL